mebn/biljettsystem/server/README.md

 ## How to run
 ### Install necessary programs
 #### Alternative 1
-Download and install `.net core` from [here](https://dotnet.microsoft.com/en-us/download/dotnet).
+Download and install `.NET Core` from [here](https://dotnet.microsoft.com/en-us/download/dotnet).
+(Has to be `.NET Core core`, not `.NET x.x`)

 #### Alternative 2
 Install visual studio for [Windows](https://visualstudio.microsoft.com/vs/) or [macOS](https://visualstudio.microsoft.com/vs/mac/) where `dotnet` etc are build in.

 ### Start the server
+1. Move to `~/biljettsystem/server`
-1. Run `dotnet run` (in a terminal) from the `server/` directory
+1. Run `dotnet run`
-1. go to https://localhost:7050/swagger/index.html (or whatever port the console writes out).
+1. Your server is now running at port `5000`.
+I strongly recommend using [postman](https://www.postman.com/downloads/) for API testing.
+Try, for example `localhost:5000/api/people` as a GET request, or simply enter the link on the browser.
+Alternatively use [swagger](https://localhost:5000/swagger) for API testing in browser.

 ### Docker
 1. To build the docker image, run: `docker build -t pvk_server:1.0.0 .` where `1.0.0` can be replaced with another version.